 The Cash Envelope System

 Budgeters love quarters.
+Dave Ramsey's envelope system — cash for groceries, gas, fun money — works because you feel* the spending.
+Which means quarters make it granular.
+You peel off eight for a coffee run.
 You see the envelope thin out.
-Quarters make it granular.
-Dave Ramsey's envelope system — cash for groceries, gas, fun money — works because you feel* the spending.
-Consider this: you peel off eight for a coffee run.
 It's tactile accountability that a debit card swipe never gives you.

 Parents use them for allowance.
 Kids learn that eight quarters = two dollars = one toy car.
-Think about it: or two candy bars.
-Consider this: or half a video game.
+Or two candy bars.
+Or half a video game.
 The physical coins make abstract numbers real.
 A seven-year-old counting out eight quarters for a purchase learns more about money in thirty seconds than a semester of financial literacy worksheets.

 How It Works (and How to Get Them)